 Ullrich: You know, there is a woman who always comes into the Waschsalon wearing total black.
 And whenever I see her I get sad and depressive.
 What kind of message is she sending to the world and why?!
 I don’t understand.

 Œ Magazine: “All my colorful clothes need to be washed?” (laughs)

 Œ Magazine: Total black is very popular in Berlin.
 I don’t think it is necessarily linked to some darkness of the soul.

-Ralf: Sure, I just get so scared when I see her (laugh).
+Rolf: Sure, I just get so scared when I see her (laugh).
 Black stands for sadness and melancholy more then it stands for “joie de vivre”.
 And you know, this kind of sad and unapproachable mood wears off on your surroundings just as much as happy emotions do.

-Ralf: But don’t you think it’s almost a little unfair towards the people around you to send out such negative vibrations?
+Rolf: But don’t you think it’s almost a little unfair towards the people around you to send out such negative vibrations?

 Œ Magazine: I feel you but freedom of dress is a two way road and everyone is triggered by different things.
 What bothers you might not bother someone else and the other way around.
 Who or what is your greatest fashion and style inspiration?

-Ralf: At the end of the day Ullrich is one of the most inspiring people I know.
+Rolf: At the end of the day Ullrich is one of the most inspiring people I know.